sandeshkota/DesignPatterns/DesignPatterns/BehavioralPatterns/StrategyPattern/README.md

 - By extracting the these logics into a interface we have achieved,
   - Flexibility: Let the strategies be decided at run time
   - Extensibility: The bank can decide to add more strategies (for any of the logic - Customer rating, Interest Rate, Discount) without impacting the existing code

-### Advantages
-- De-Coupling: Isoalte algorithm implementation from the code that uses it
-- Re-Usability: Using Composition rather than Inheritance
-- Control: Change algorithm at run time
-- Open/Close Principle: New strategy classes can be added without impacting the existing code
-- Prevents conditional statements

-### Drawbacks
-- Clients must be aware of the various algorithms available.
-And decide the suitable one based on the scenario.
-- Increases the number of classes to manage.
-If there are too many strategies, maintenance can become an overhead.
-- Modern languages lets you simillar behaviour by passing the algorithm while execution.

 ## Other Examples